xioTechnologies/NGIMU-Teensy-IO-Expansion-Example/README.md

 This example is intended to serve as a template for user projects.
 In most cases, only the `Receive.cpp` and `Send.cpp` files need to be modified.
 The auxiliary serial baud rate can be increased in the NGIMU settings and `setup()` function in the `NGIMU-Teensy-IO-Expansion-Example.ino` to achieve higher throughput and lower latency.

-OSC messages send by the Teensy
+OSC messages sent by the Teensy
 -------------------------------
 * `/teensy/joystick/xy` - Contains the analogue joystick x and y values.
 Sent continuously at 10 Hz.
 * `/teensy/joystick/button` - Contains no arguments.
 Sent each time the joystick button is pressed.